-We study a Bayesian Persuasion game with multiple senders who have access to conditionally independent experiments (and possibly others).
+We study a Bayesian Persuasion game with multiple senders employing conditionally independent experiments.
 Senders have zero-sum preferences over what information is revealed.
-We characterize when any set of states can be pooled in equilibrium and, as a consequence, when the state is (fully) revealed in every equilibrium.
-The state must be fully revealed in every equilibrium if and only if sender utility functions are 'globally nonlinear'.
+We characterize when any pair of states can be pooled in equilibrium and, as a consequence, when the state is (fully) revealed in every equilibrium.
+The state must be fully revealed in every equilibrium if and only if sender utility functions are sufficiently nonlinear.
 In the binary-state case, the state is fully revealed in every equilibrium if and only if some sender has nontrivial preferences.
-Our main takeaway is that 'most' zero-sum sender preferences result in full revelation.
-We discuss a number of extensions and variations.
+Our main takeaways are that 'most' zero-sum sender preferences result in full revelation.